So what should you do if you have some mild Dextroscoliosis or any back problem, high risk for Osteoporosis, etc?

 That was Lamar Gant on deadlifts

-At first I had to use lighter weight to get use to it.
-But once I hit 12 reps- I rev up the weight till I’m doing 300s in no time and the rest was history.
+At first I had to use lighter weight to get used to it.
+But once I hit 12 reps- I rev up the weight till I was doing 300s in no time and the rest was history.

 I never really liked deadlifts in the beginning but soon it became my favorite exercise.
-There is no other workout simpler and yet more complete than deadlifts- no racks whatsoever just a plain loaded barbell which you must lift from the ground- simple enough to be loved.
+There is no other lift that rivals “deadlifts” in simplicity and utility- no racks whatsoever just a plain loaded barbell which you must lift from the ground up- simple enough to be loved.

-The deadlift is supposed to be done with less than 10 reps; but if you have a back problem- you must first get some checkup off course before working out at all.
+The deadlift is supposed to be done with less than 10 reps; but if you have a back problem- you must first get some checkup off course before working out at all – in case some idiot missed out on that quote so don’t tell me I didn’t recommend you go seeing a physician first

-And if you are worrying about that back problem- then get used to it first by doing 10-15 reps for your first month.
-Then from there once you developed some foundation; rev up your back strengthening program by staying below the 10 rep range.
-But remember that lowering your reps will require you to add one more set so with this you must do 6-10 for at least 4 sets instead of 3 sets with 15 reps.
+And if you are worrying about that back problem- then get used to it first by doing some 10-15 reps for your first month (off course with doctor’s approval – a doctor who knows shit about sports, hopefully).
+Then once you developed some foundation; rev up your back strengthening program by staying below the 10 rep range.
+But remember that lowering your reps will require you to add one more sets which will require you to do 6-10 reps for at least 4 sets instead of 3 sets with 15 reps.

 Note: 5-6 reps is actually more preferable